apache/samza/docs/learn/documentation/versioned/azure/eventhubs.md

 ##### Consumer buffer size:

 When the consumer reads a message from event hubs, it appends them to a shared producer-consumer buffer corresponding to its partition.
 This config determines the per-partition queue size.
-Setting a higher value for this config achieves a higher throughput at the expense of increased on-heap memory.
+Setting a higher value for this config typically achieves a higher throughput at the expense of increased on-heap memory.

 ```
 systems.eh-system.eventhubs.receive.queue.size = 10